gmoigneu/magento-geckoboard/README.md

-magento-dashing
+magento-geckoboard
 ===============

-Dashing (http://shopify.github.io/dashing/) module for Magento
+Geckoboard module for Magento